aras62/vision-based-prediction/datasets/alphabetical/a-d_alphabetical_datasets.md

 @Article{Chandra_2020_RAL,
     author = "Chandra, R. and Guan, T. and Panuganti, S. and Mittal, T. and Bhattacharya, U. and Bera, A. and Manocha, D.", journal = "RAL",
-    title = "Forecasting Trajectory and Behavior of Road-Agents Using Spectral Clustering in Graph-LSTMs", year = "2020",
+    title = "Forecasting Trajectory and Behavior of Road-Agents Using Spectral Clustering in {Graph-LSTMs}", year = "2020",
     volume = "5",
     number = "3",